 Recycle: Tube made of aluminum, cap made of PP plastic and outerpack made of cardboard.

 Formulated for sensitive & problem skin.
 No added fragrance.
 Vegan & natural ingredients.
 Developed in our own Helsinki lab & made in Finland.

 aqua, canola oil, polyglyceryl-6 distearate, avena sativa kernel oil, glycerin, papaver somniferum seed oil, avena sativa kernel flour, sodium dehydroacetate, sodium pca, xanthan gum, sclerotium gum, lecithin, pullulan, sodium levulinate, silica, honokiol, magnolol

 In our blog

-The balance between hydration and emolliency in skincare products
+The balance between hydration and oil in skincare

 We are ingredient minimalist – we like leaving stuff out rather than putting more in.
 Skincare doesn’t have to be complicated, but it has to work.